flukus/projecting/README.md

 ```

 Child projects can be configured just by setting the parent name, projecting will handle the rest.
-Here is how projecting itself is configures in my vimfiles:
+Here is how projecting itself is configured in my vimfiles:

 ```vim
 call projecting#create({